Arij Fatyma

-Arij Fatyma (born Aribah Fatima Jafri on 7 November 1989) is an American television actress and influencer who is active in the Urdu television industry.
+Arij Fatyma (born Aribah Fatima Jafri on 7 November 1989) is an American-Pakistani television actress and influencer who is active in the Urdu television industry.

 Fatyma made her acting debut with a leading role in the 2012 Geo TV serial Kis Din Mera Viyah Howay Ga 2, and subsequently gained success with the following series Mar Jain Bhi To Kya (2012), Humnasheen (2013), Woh (2013), Kissey Apna Kahein (2014), Aik Pal (2015), Ishq Parast (2015), Aap Ke Liye (2016) and Yaar-e-Bewafa (2017).
 After a two-year break from acting, Fatyma returned to television with the ARY Digital's family drama Hasad (2019).

 Personal life

 Fatyma was born in North Carolina, U.S. to Syed Jafri and Mehreen Jafri Syed.
 She has two brothers, physician Syed Qasim and entrepreneur Syed Qadir Jafri.
 The family relocated to Karachi in 2005.
 She obtained second position in Board of Secondary Education throughout Karachi in her matriculation exams in 2005.

 Fatyma first married businessman Faraz Khan in January 2014 and the couple divorced the same year.
 Her second marriage was to Canada-based Pakistani physician Ozair Ali.
 The ceremony was held in Karachi, Pakistan in 2017.
 Fatyma is currently settled in Michigan, U.S., along with her husband.
 The couple have two sons, Isa and Yahya.
 Fatyma frequently visited Pakistan for her acting shoots and continues to appear in projects after the marriage.